svt/homebrew-avtools/README.md

 ## Known issues

+* The Docker Images could be smaller if it used Alpine, and was optimized regarding dependencies

+* The build uses some libraries installed through Apt, so we are *not* in the Brew eco system totally - in other words, all dependecies used for the avvideo tools are not found in Brews.
+Run ffmpeg with ldd to see a list.

-Auditing the Formulas still gives a few warnings, *feel free to fix them.*
+* Auditing the Formulas still gives a few warnings, *feel free to fix them.*
 To audit them all, from the project's root folder you can run

 ```console
 $ for f in Formula/*.rb; do echo "Processing $f file.."; eval "brew audit --new --formula $f"; done
 ```

-The Formulas is not yet keg_only, which could allow to have multiple instances/versions
+* The Formulas is not yet keg_only, which could allow to have multiple instances/versions

 ## Getting help